Yarn Bombing: Helping Us Engage With Our World

 The deadline to submit to the R U Engaged project is July 22, 2011.
 Stop by their website to find out how to enter.

-Lindsay Oberst is a writer, journalist and poet.
-She writes about arts, culture, design, literary, digital media and social good.
-Sometimes, she writes fiction and makes up worlds in her head too.
+Lindsay Oberst is a writer, journalist and editor.
+She writes about arts, culture, design, literary, digital media, technology, social good, health, business, marketing and sustainability.
+She also writes fiction and poetry.